Vantiq/vantiq-extension-sources/udpSource/README.md

 #### General Object Options
 These options affect data to be sent in JSON(default) or XML.
 If none of these are set then the resulting object will be empty of data.
 * 	passPureMapOut: Optional.
-A boolean specifying that the Json object in Publish messages should be passed through without changes.
+A boolean specifying that the JSON object in Publish messages should be passed through without changes.
 Default is false.
 * 	passUnspecifiedOut: Optional.
 A boolean specifying that any values not transformed through the specified transformations should be sent as part of the outgoing message.
 If no transformations are specified then this is functionally identical to passPureMapOut.
 Default is false
 * 	transformations: Optional.
 An array of transformations (see [MapTransformer](#mapTransformer)) to perform on the message to be sent.
 Any values not transformed will not be passed unless passUnspecifiedOut is set to true, and any values that are transformed will not appear in the final message regardless of settings.
 Default is null